Aged home, schools shut as NSW cases rise

 An aged care facility in Sydney’s inner west has been closed to visitors after a staff member tested positive to COVID-19, with NSW reporting 19 new cases of the virus.

-Meanwhile, two NSW Hunter schools and a childcare centre have also been closed for deep cleaning and contact tracing.
+Two NSW Hunter schools, a childcare centre and a supermarket and cafe have also undergone deep cleaning after being exposed to a coronavirus-positive person.

-The staff member dined on July 12 at Thai Rock restaurant at Wetherill Park – a cluster associated to date with 46 COVID-19 cases.
+The staff member dined on July 12 at Thai Rock restaurant at Stockland Mall Wetherill Park – a cluster associated to date with 46 COVID-19 cases.

 “The risk to other staff and residents is considered to be very low as the staff member wore masks, gloves and gowns when working with residents and did not work while symptomatic,” a NSW Health spokeswoman said in a statement on Wednesday.

-An Ashfield Baptist Homes spokeswoman confirmed the staff member worked three shifts after visiting the restaurant and residents’ families were able to arrange access to loved ones “on a case by case compassionate basis.”
+An Ashfield Baptist Homes spokeswoman on Wednesday confirmed the staff member worked three shifts after visiting the restaurant, and residents’ families were able to arrange access to loved ones “on a case by case compassionate basis”.

-“The staff member and the residents and staff who they have been in contact with have been self-isolating and receiving additional supports,” the spokeswoman said on Wednesday.
+Virus-positive cases also attended the Woolworths supermarket at Salamander Bay Village and Fingal Bay Cafe and Takeaway, with both venues undergoing cleaning.

-“I understand all three new cases are connected with our first case, the 60-year-old man who was in contact with a visitor from Sydney,” Port Stephens state MP Kate Washington said on her Facebook page.
+“I understand all three new cases are connected with our first case, the 60-year-old man who was in contact with a visitor from Sydney,” Port Stephens state MP Kate Washington posted on her Facebook page on Wednesday.

-The state recorded 19 new cases in the 24 hours to 8pm on Wednesday including three in hotel quarantine.
-Almost 25,000 COVID-19 tests were conducted.
+NSW recorded 19 new cases in the 24 hours to 8pm on Wednesday, including three in hotel quarantine, with almost 25,000 COVID-19 tests conducted.

 A cluster associated with the Crossroads Hotel in Casula has grown to 56 after three new cases were reported on Thursday.

-NSW Premier Gladys Berejiklian implored residents to avoid crowds and limit non-essential travel over the weekend and next few weeks, but said mask use in public would not yet be mandated.
+NSW Premier Gladys Berejiklian this week implored residents to avoid crowds and limit non-essential travel over the coming weeks, but said mask use in public would not yet be mandated.

-She also said businesses are on notice as a new suite of COVID-19 measures come into place from Friday.
+She also said NSW businesses are on notice as a new suite of COVID-19 measures come into place for hospitality venues from Friday.

-“The next few weeks are the most critical in NSW since the lockdown earlier in March and April,” Ms Berejiklian told reporters on Wednesday.
+NSW Health Minister Brad Hazzard on Thursday told reporters that businesses had been given plenty of time to adjust to the new changes, which include mandatory sign-ins and COVID-safe plans, a cap of 300 people and maximum group bookings of 10.

+Caps for private indoor and outdoor gatherings in NSW remain at 20.

 Australian Medical Association NSW president Dr Danielle McMullen said the next two weeks would be pivotal in NSW’s attempts to halt the virus’ spread.